 A urine calcium test is done to:

-kidney stone has developed because of high amounts of calcium in the urine.
+- See whether a kidney stone has developed because of high amounts of calcium in the urine.

 - See how much calcium you are getting in your diet and how well it's being absorbed by your intestines.